rickbingpan/ChIP-seq/README.md

 ## 02_map_dm6_spikerIN.sh

-This script performs mapping of ChIP-seq data to the Drosophila melanogaster (dm6) genome.
+This script performs mapping about ChIP-Seq spike-in normalization.
 It takes the following parameters:

 ```bash
 sh 02_map_dm6_spikerIN.sh <out_path> <sample> <yes|no>
 ```

 - `out_path`: The output directory where the results will be stored.
-- `sample`: The name of the ChIP-seq sample.
+- `sample`: The name of the ChIP-Seq sample.
 - `yes|no`: Whether the data is paired-end (`yes`) or single-end (`no`).

 The script performs the following steps:

-1. Mapping: The script uses `bowtie2` to align the clean reads to the dm6 reference genome.
+1. Mapping: The script uses [`bowtie2`](https://bowtie-bio.sourceforge.net/bowtie2/index.shtml) to align the clean reads to the spike-in reference genome.
 If the data is paired-end, it aligns both read files from the previous step.
 If the data is single-end, it aligns a single read file.
 The output is stored in BAM format (`<sample>.bam`).
-2. Mark duplicates: The script uses `picard` to mark duplicate reads in the aligned BAM file.
+2. Mark duplicates: The script uses [`picard`](https://broadinstitute.github.io/picard/) to mark duplicate reads in the aligned BAM file.
 The output is stored in a file named `<sample>.rmdup.bam`.
-3. Filtering: Depending on whether the data is paired-end or single-end, the script uses `samtools` to filter the aligned reads based on mapping quality and flags.
+3. Filtering: Depending on whether the data is paired-end (-q 10 -F1804) or single-end (-q 10 -F1024), the script uses [`samtools`](http://www.htslib.org/) to filter the aligned reads based on mapping quality and flags.
 The filtered reads are stored in a file named `<sample>.final.bam`.
-4. Additional analysis: The script generates assessment statistics (`assessment.sh.o` and `assessment.sh.e`).
+4. Additional analysis: Statistical mapping information (`assessment.sh.o` and `assessment.sh.e`).

 ## 02_scale.bw.sh